Russia Reports Record Daily Coronavirus Deaths - UrduPoint

 Under a broader definition for deaths linked to the coronavirus, statistics agency Rosstat reported in late August that Russia had seen more than 350,000 fatalities.

-Russia, the world's fifth worst-hit country with more than seven million infections, has seen cases climb since last month as vaccinations stall.
+The world's fifth worst-hit country with more than seven million infections, Russia has seen cases climb since last month as vaccinations stall.

-Moscow, the epicentre of Russia's outbreak, has experienced a spike over the past week, with authorities warning of rising hospital admissions.
+Moscow, the epicentre of the outbreak, has experienced a spike over the past week, with authorities warning of rising hospital admissions.

 Deputy mayor Anastasia Rakova has said that the highly contagious Delta variant now accounts for all of the cases in the Russian capital.